 Where the business of the company is still operating as a going concern at the time of the Voluntary Administrator's appointment, the Voluntary Administrator will conduct a review of the viability of the business and will decide whether to continue trading the business with a view to achieving a restructure or sale.

-The Administration process allows for a proposal for a Deed of Company Arrangement to be put to creditors for their consideration, which is in essence a contract that outlines what benefit the company will provide to its creditors in exchange for settlement of all debts/claims against it.
+The Voluntary Administration process allows for a proposal for a Deed of Company Arrangement to be put to creditors for their consideration, which is in essence a contract that outlines what benefit the company will provide to its creditors in exchange for settlement of all debts/claims against it.

-Once a company is in administration, the future of the company is decided by the company's creditors.
+Once a company is in Voluntary administration, the future of the company is decided by the company's creditors.
 Creditors will vote on the company's future at the second meeting of creditors.

-How do I appoint an Administrator?
+How do I appoint a Voluntary Administrator?

-Section 436A of the Corporations Act provides that the company may appoint an Administrator in writing if the Directors resolve that the company is insolvent, or is likely to become insolvent.
+Section 436A of the Corporations Act provides that the company may appoint a Voluntary Administrator in writing if the Directors resolve that the company is insolvent, or is likely to become insolvent.
 Prior to the appointment, the Directors will need to obtain the written consent of a Registered Liquidator to act as Voluntary Administrator of the company.

-What happens after an Administrator is appointed?
+What happens after a Voluntary Administrator is appointed?

 Once the Administrator is appointed, they take control of the company and deal with outstanding creditors.
 They implement a strategy to maximise the chances of the business continuing of if that is not possible, maximise the returns to the company's creditors.
 They have strict time frames to follow which are mandated by the Corporations Act 2001.